Nom-nom-hub/axios-cache-lite/README.md

 import { cachedAxios } from 'axios-cache-lite';
 import { enableProFeatures, getCacheInspector } from 'axios-cache-lite/pro';

+// First, star our GitHub repo: https://github.com/Nom-nom-hub/axios-cache-lite

-// Enable pro features (now async) const enabled = await enableProFeatures({
+// Then enable pro features with your GitHub username const enabled = await enableProFeatures({
   store: 'indexeddb', // 'indexeddb' or 'custom'
   strategy: 'LRU',    // 'LRU', 'LFU', or 'FIFO'
-  licenseKey: '@yourusername', // Your GitHub username (after starring the repo)
+  licenseKey: '@yourusername', // Your GitHub username with @ prefix
   maxEntries: 1000,   // Maximum number of entries to keep in cache
   enableInspector: true // Enable cache inspector
 });